All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take GLP-1 medication and creatine?

 Yes.
 Creatine is safe to use alongside GLP-1 medications.
 It may actually be beneficial for preserving muscle mass and supporting workout performance during weight loss.
 Standard dosing is 3-5 grams per day.
 Note that creatine causes water retention in muscles, which may show as a 2-5 pound increase on the scale.
-This is not fat gain.
+This isn't fat gain.

 Will losing weight help my snoring and sleep apnea?